ariskoutris/hangman/README.md

 ## Features

 - **Dictionary Creation:**
   The game automatically creates a word list by fetching book descriptions from the Open Library API.
-It only keeps words that:
-  - Have 6 or more letters.
-  - Include at least 20 unique words.
-  - Have at least 20% of the words with 9 or more letters.

 - **Game Mechanics:**
   - **Random Word:** The game picks a secret word from the word list.